VergeIO: Depth-Aware Eye Interaction on Glasses: Introduction

-Our contributions are as follows: \squishlist \item We present a depth-aware glasses system which can distinguish between four and six unique vergence gestures with an accuracy ranging from 83 to 98\% in an IRB-approved study across $n=11$ users using a personalized model.
-Our model generalizes to unseen users with an accuracy of 80 to 98\% without additional calibration. \item A novel smart glasses prototype to sense vergence with flexible electrode contacts to accommodate different users.
-The prototype has a power consumption of 3~mW and can run in real-time on a lightweight microcontroller.
-The total weight of our system is 75~g. \item To ensure robust performance in real-world scenarios, we design a motion artifact detection pipeline to discard unwanted events caused by facial and body movements.
-When evaluated over a dataset collected across 12 motion and noise classes it achieved an accuracy of 98.6\% and a false negative rate of 0\%, where no vergence was misclassified as noise. \item We design a preamble-based activation scheme, where a brief eyebrow raise is performed to activate or deactivate vergence sensing.
-This reduces the false positive rate across several activities from 3.1\% to 0\%, and ensures that depth-based interactions are only initiated when intended. \item We will open-source our hardware design and software code upon publication for the community to build on. \squishend
+Our contributions are as follows: \squishlist \item We present a depth-aware glasses system that distinguishes four vergence gestures with 97.01\% accuracy when evaluated on unseen users without calibration in an IRB-approved study with $N = 20$ users.
+The system is also compatible with traditional EOG sensing gestures including blinks and coarse gaze shifts and achieves 96.10\% accuracy across an 11-class set in a feasibility evaluation. \item A smart glasses prototype to sense vergence with flexible electrode contacts to accommodate different users.
+The prototype has an analog front-end power consumption of 3~mW and can run in real-time on a lightweight microcontroller.
+The total weight of our system is 75~g. \item To \orange{support} robust performance in real-world scenarios, we design a motion artifact detection pipeline to discard unwanted events caused by facial and body movements. {\sysname} achieved an accuracy of 98.77\% with a false rejection rate of 1.08\% and a false positive rate of 1.23\% on a dataset collected from $N = 6$ participants. \item We design a preamble-based activation scheme, where a brief eyebrow raise is performed to activate or deactivate vergence sensing.
+This reduces the false positive rate across several activities from 0.50--2.43\% to nearly zero, and ensures that depth-based interactions are only initiated when intended. \item We open-source our hardware design and software code\footnote{ \url{https://github.com/zx-explorer/VergeIO}} for the community to build on. \squishend

 We envision that the sensing capability introduced by our approach can broaden the scope of eye interaction available on EOG-based glasses, enabling applications in consumer, health, and safety-monitoring domains.